tymocoder/java_training/README.md

 ### 2. How to run
 If the 1st step (above) was successful:
-- Open terminal (command prompt) on the PC or laptop
+- Open a terminal (command prompt) on your PC or laptop
-- Navigate to the java_training/src/
+- Navigate to the project folder in the terminal
-- Run in your terminal: javac Main.java
+- Run in the terminal (to compile files): javac ./src/*.java
-- Run in your terminal: java Main
+- Run in the terminal (to run the app): java -cp ./src Main

 ---